redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 az account list-locations
 ```
 ## Declare your variables & determine your active Azure subscription
+You should configure the variables below to whatever may be appropriate for your deployment.
+Make sure you use the same Azure Region for the Disk Encryption Set & KeyVault Resource Group that you did for your OpenShift Container Platform cluster.
 ```
 azureDC="eastus"                   # The short name of the Azure Data Center you have deployed OCP in cryptRG="ocp-cryptRG"              # The name of the resource group to be created to manage the Azure Disk Encryption set and KeyVault